Home / Methodology

 References

-AI review follows the same rule: prompts are one input.
-Permissions, retrieval boundaries, tool access, approvals, logging, and workflow shape the result.
+AI review follows the same rule: prompts are only one input.
+Permissions, retrieval boundaries, tool access, approvals, logging, and workflow design shape what the system can do.

 Request a quote